Peter-duiyi/Algorithm-and-Data-Structure/Binary Search.md

 	}

 ```
 But that's not enough.
-Further Problems can be seperated into serveral types ant let's take a look.
+Further Problems can be seperated into serveral types and let's take a look.
 Problem Type 1:  typical binary search.
 It's the easiest one.

 [374.
 Guess Number Higher or Lower](https://leetcode.com/problems/guess-number-higher-or-lower/)